Abhinav-Telukunta/Openslide_Reader/README.md

 * Install libvips as specified in libvips.docx file
 * Take whole slide images from GDC portal as mentioned in WSI.docx file or any other website
 * Run the Final_OpenSlider.ipynb file and change the file paths and directories according to your environment

+## Languages

+* Used C to convert WSI to Tiles
+* Used Python to convert tiles to tfrecords and viceversa